9 Budget-Friendly Curb Appeal Ideas for Selling a Home

 While having house numbers can seem trivial, they’re not.
 The first thing a buyer will be looking for as they drive down your street is your house number, so make sure it exists and is viable.

 Exterior lighting is a must especially if buyers view your home in the evening.
 So you’ll want to make sure every light works.
 If a light doesn’t work try replacing the lightbulbs and if that doesn’t work the fixture may need to be replaced.
-You can certainly call an electrician to analyze the issue, but unless the light fixture is brand new it’ll probably be more cost-effective to replace it.
+You can certainly call a same day local electrician to analyze the issue, but unless the light fixture is brand new it’ll probably be more cost-effective to replace it.

 Most homeowners don’t keep their garbage cans inside, which means they’re outside and there is nothing appealing about garbage cans.
 The same holds true for AC units, and unless a home doesn’t have central air, everyone has one outside their home.
 No matter where these unsightly items are you’ll want to hide them.
 The easiest way to hide garbage cans and an AC unit is with fencing or shrubs.
 Some homeowners take it a step further and build attractive screens that add curb appeal.